 The procurement team, also based in Herndon, is tasked with doubling Airbus spending with U.S. suppliers.
 The overall team at Airbus Americas headquarters reflects the diversity in nationality that is so commonplace at Airbus worldwide, offering North American customers daily interaction with a company that offers a true global perspective.

-The Airbus Training Centre in Miami serves as a centre of excellence for the Americas.
+The Airbus Training Center in Miami serves as a center of excellence for the Americas.
 Built in 1999, the $50 million facility complements facilities in Toulouse, Beijing, Hamburg and Bangalore, providing training for Airbus customers' flight and cabin crew, as well as maintenance personnel.

 The custom-designed, 110,000-square-foot complex has a total of six full-flight simulators, as well as cabin door and slide trainers, state-of-the-art computer-based training classrooms and six flight training devices simulating the A320, A330 and A340 aircraft.
 Approximately 2,000 trainees from Airbus airline operators in the U.S., Canada and Latin America take courses annually in Miami under the direction of 70 Airbus employees.

-Airbus works with a "one roof" concept for its four companies in the region: Airbus Helicopters Mexico, Queretaro Plant, Heliescuela and Airbus Mexico Training Centre.
+Airbus works with a "one roof" concept for its four companies in the region: Airbus Helicopters Mexico, Queretaro Plant, Heliescuela and Airbus Mexico Training Center.